masushin/ubuntu-lxde-msxdev/README.md

 ## Edit docker-compose.yml

 Change the following parts according to your environment.
-This is for mounting the working directory, so remove it if you don't need it.
+This is for mounting the working directory, remove it if you don't need it.

 ```
       - type: bind